iterative/gto/README.md

 * Act on new versions and promotions in CI
 * [WIP] Add enrichments that will add more information about the artifacts

 To turn your repo into an artifact registry, you only need to `pip install` this package.
 Indexing, versioning and promoting are done with Git using files, commits, tags and branches.
-To use the artifact registry, you also need this package only (but if your artifacts are stored somewhere outside the repo or with DVC, e.g. in `s3://` or in DVC cache, you'll need DVC or aws CLI).
+To use the artifact registry, you also need this package only (but to download artifacts that are stored with DVC or outside of repo, e.g. in `s3://` or in DVC cache, you'll need DVC or aws CLI).

 There are two types of artifacts in GTO:
 1. Files/folders that are committed to the repo.
 When you register a new version or promote it to env, Git guarantees that it's immutable.
 You can return to your repo a year later and be able to get 100% the same artifact by providing the same version.